BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Dwarven Fury** `ACTIVE`

-At the start of a Combat, roll a D6.
-On a 5+, Dwalin may re-roll failed To Wound rolls in that combat.
-However on a 1, Dwalin reduces his Fight value by D3 before the Duel roll takes place.
+At the start of a Combat involving Dwalin, roll a D6.
+On a 5+, Dwalin may re-roll failed To Wound Rolls during that Combat.
+On a 2-4, nothing happens and the Combat proceeds as normal.
+However on a 1, Dwalin reduces his Fight Value by D3 before the Duel Roll takes place.

 </div>